bodias/machine-learning/projects/capstone/capstone_proposal_template.md

 ## Proposal
 Financial data is growing exponentially, helping institutions to improve their relationships with customers, offering tailor made products and reducing the overall risk of a credit operation.
 Kaggle offers a great opportunity to make good use of machine learning techniques to address a real world problem in a financial institution which borrows money to people that are currently underserved with loans.
 The main goal of the Kaggle challenge named [Home Credit Default Risk](https://www.kaggle.com/c/home-credit-default-risk) sponsored by Home Credit Group, is to make use of a variety of alternative data to predict their clients' repayment abilities.

 This project will try to answer the main challenge question, *"Can you predict how capable each applicant is of repaying a loan?"* with a decent accuracy, taking into account the results of others challege's applicants.
 All the data needed to develop the solution is available on Kaggle.
+As a current Fintech employee, which offers banking solutions to more than 700.000 customers in Brazil, it's a great opportunity to merge the Machine Learning techniques learned in the Nanodegree and apply it in my field of work.

 ### Domain Background

 Financial institutions, in general, always try to measure the likelihood of a customer to pay a loan, using data from various sources to make this prediction.
 The bigger the risk the higher the interest rates and the risk of a loan default.
 Alhtough this is not a new subject, the evolution of machine learning algorithms have helped to spread the utilization of them, as we can see in Flint's work named *"Predicting Student Loan Defaults"* and Chang, Dae-oong Kim and Kondo work named *"Predicting Default Risk of Lending Club Loans"* .
 The former tried to address the risk associated with student loans back in 1997, and the latter expressed its methods to achieve good results in a peer-to-peer lending company.
+Also, Liang has documented a similar problem in a Kaggle challenge in the work named *"Predicting borrowers’ chance of defaulting on credit loans"*.

 **References :**

 1. Thomas A. Flint, The Journal of Higher Education.
 Vol. 68, No. 3 (May - Jun., 1997), pp. 322-354
 2. Shunpo Chang, Dae-oong, Kondo.
 Predicting Default Risk of Lending Club Loans.
 Stanford University.
+3. Liang, Junjie.
+"Predicting borrowers’ chance of defaulting on credit loans".

 ### Problem Statement